 | Apartment | €800 | €2,500 | €2,500 |

-First-time buyers of existing homes can now receive a flat €2,500 grant for attic insulation regardless of home type — that's €500 more than the standard detached house rate.
+First-time buyers of existing homes receive a flat €2,500 for attic insulation regardless of home type, that’s €500 more than the standard detached house rate.
 This often covers the entire cost of the work.

 Cavity Wall Insulation

-Quick, low-disruption, and highly effective for homes built between the 1930s and 1990s that have unfilled cavity walls.
+Quick, low-disruption, and highly effective for homes built between the 1930s and 1990s with unfilled cavity walls.
+Can usually be completed in a single day.

 |---|---|---|